lsara011/Second-Brain/README.md

 ## Current status

 SecondBrain is in active development.
 The application currently supports creating semester schedules, saving them locally on the device, and displaying saved classes on the dashboard.
 The AI companion, profile, and settings screens are scaffolded for future development.

-AI assistance, authentication, and remote backend services have not yet been implemented.
+A Django backend has been initialized to become the secure connection between the client, persistent server-side data, and AI services.
+OpenAI connectivity is being tested from this backend so provider credentials remain outside the mobile and web application.
+This is currently an integration experiment rather than a public application endpoint: the React Native client is not yet sending prompts to Django, and authentication, request validation, rate limiting, and production deployment still need to be implemented.

 ## Implemented features